UD-Math-Data-Science-1/notes/_sources/unsupervised/k-means.md

 ## Practical issues

 * **Initialization** The performance of $k$-means depends a great deal on the initial set of centroids.
 Traditionally, the centroids were chosen as random members of the sample set, but better/more reliable heuristics, such as *$k$-means++*, have since become more dominant.
-* **Multiple runs** All the initialization methods include an element of randomness, and since the Lloyd algorithm usually converges quickly, it is usually run with multiple instances of the initialization, and the run with the lowest inertia is kept.
+* **\bfmultiple runs** All the initialization methods include an element of randomness, and since the Lloyd algorithm usually converges quickly, it is usually run with \bfmultiple instances of the initialization, and the run with the lowest inertia is kept.
 * **Selection of $k$** The algorithm treats $k$ as a hyperparameter.
 Occam's Razor dictates preferring smaller values to large ones.
 There are many suggestions on how to find the choice that gives the most "bang for the buck."
-* **Distance metric** The Lloyd algorithm often fails to converge for norms other than the 2-norm, and must be modified if another norm is preferred.
+* **Distance metric** The Lloyd algorithm often fails to converge for norms other than the 2-norm, and \bfmust be modified if another norm is preferred.
 * **Shape effects** Because of the dependence on the 2-norm, the inertia criterion disfavors long, skinny clusters (i.e., anisotropic), and clusters of unequal spread (variance).
 Basically, it wants to find spherical blobs of roughly equal size and membership.

 ## Toy example